Integration when using Stripe Elements for checkout

 Rendering the paywall

-To render a paywall within your app, you can use Stigg's embeddable widget or render your own pricing plans component based on the data fetched from Stigg:
+To render a paywall inside your application, you can use Stigg's embeddable widget or render your own pricing plans component based on the data fetched from Stigg:

 Adding a payment method to the customer in Stripe